srivatsanb-alt/fmMuleInterfaceCompare/docs/support_manual.md

 Will be added soon

 ## Restart FM ##
-1. Run the following command from the static directory
+1. If there were code changes/updates, run the following command from the static directory
 ```
 docker-compose -p fm -f docker_compose_v<fm_version> down
 docker-compose -p fm -f docker_compose_v<fm_version> up
 ```

+2. If there were only config changes, restart FM from the dashboard maintenance page

 ## Debug FM ##